In addition to a range of resources and support services available at Sippy Downs, USC Gympie students have access to:

 - Off campus accommodation

 USC Gympie has an 20-seat computer laboratory (room GY.G.19).
-Students can access this room between the hours of 7am and 10pm (Mon-Fri), except when classes are running, you can check on Find a PC for availability.
-NB: Students and staff will need to swipe their id cards to access the computer lab GY.G.19.
+Students can access this room during the student access hours listed above except when classes are running, you can check on Find a PC for availability.
+NB: Students and staff will need to swipe their ID cards to access the computer lab GY.G.19.

 Students also have access to three computers and a virtual IT helpdesk in the learning commons area opposite the student kitchen as well as an additional eight computers on level 1.

 For IT assistance on campus, visit Student Central – Gympie campus Monday to Friday 8.30am-4.30pm.
-There is a Student IT Support Officer on available on campus from 8:30am to 1pm Monday to Friday.
+During Semester, there is a Student IT Support Officer available on campus from 7.30am-1pm Monday to Friday.

 Visit Information Technology Services for more information on IT support and access to online training platforms and student technology discounts.

-USC currently provides a shuttle bus service for students between Sippy Downs and Gympie, with a pick up point in Cooroy.
-The service departs from Gympie and Sippy Downs three times daily (via Cooroy).
-This service does not operate during Semester breaks, nor during the examination period at the end of each Semester.
+USC currently provides a free shuttle bus service for students between Sippy Downs and Gympie, with a pick up point in Cooroy.

 Lists of required text books can be found at: